aipixel/AEMatter/README.md

 Due to differences in data set preparation, the quantitative results on Distinction-646 and Semantic Image Matting are not shown.

+## Training
+We provide the script `train.py`  for training.
+You should modify the `dataset.py` file to set the data paths.

 ## Evaluation
 We provide the script `eval.py`  for evaluation.